walker-tx/svelte5-tanstack-table-reference/README.md

 latest version of Svelte 5, and some feature requests.
 You can use the adapter by copying the `table` directory into your own project.

+Some documentation is available in the [`/src/lib/table` folder](./src/lib/table/README.md).

-The `examples` route contains examples of how to use the table implementation.
+The `examples` route also contains examples of how to use the table implementation.

 ## Examples